Preface:

 where

-- Ut the voltage at the terminals of the motor-generator (V)
+- Ut = Voltage at the terminals of the motor-generator (V)

-- Rmot the terminal resistance of the motor (Ω)
+- Rmot = Terminal resistance of the motor (Ω)

 This equation represents the relation between the generated voltage Ut and the load current of the generator at given speed n, i.e. at fixed internally generated voltage Uind.